paulness/gatsby-starter-personal-blog/content/posts/2018-04-03--zig-zag-leetcode/index.md

 However, reading left to right then down we get the expected output: AEBDC
 ```

-## Erroneous characters not part of the zig zig write
+## Erroneous characters not part of the zig-zag write

-In the LeetCode exercise you've been asked to read the characters that have been written in a ZigZag formation.
+In the LeetCode exercise, you've been asked to read the characters originally written in a ZigZag formation.
 However, you are also being asked to ignore characters that are not in the right positions and should not be included in the output.

-For example in the following example, read the characters left to right but only the characters that were written in the ZigZag formation.
+For example, read the characters left to right but only the characters that originally written in the ZigZag formation.

 ```
-"ABCDE" was originally written into 3 rows, the X should be ignored = A X E
+"ABCDE" was originally written into 3 rows.
+The X should be ignored = A X E
  B D
   C